 According to new guidelines released by the Government of Canada, depression affects about 10 per cent of women during pregnancy, and 20 to 40 per cent of women with a history of depression will suffer a relapse postpartum.
 Despite this, Canada does not recommend perinatal depression screening, while Australia, the United Kingdom and the United States all do.

-- To screen all women for maternal mental health disorders from preconception to one year postpartum and even beyond.
-We need to talk about the symptoms not often spoken about including intrusive thoughts, panic attacks, heart palpitations, muscle tightness, brain fog, derealization, depersonalization and in some cases, delusional thinking, hallucinations, and psychosis.
+- Universal screening for all women for maternal mental health disorders from preconception to one year postpartum and beyond.
+We need to talk about the symptoms not often spoken about including intrusive thoughts, panic attacks, heart palpitations, muscle tightness, brain fog, derealization, depersonalization and in some cases, delusional thinking, hallucinations, and psychosis;

-- More training for health care providers from nurses to obstetricians, to family doctors, to midwives.
+- More training for health care providers from nurses to obstetricians, to family doctors, to midwives; and

-- More resources in every community in Canada to help women with a perinatal mood disorder in addition to medication such as therapy, support groups and a dedicated maternal mental health hospital wing with beds for mothers and their babies.
+- More resources in every community in Canada to help women with a perinatal mood disorder such as therapy, support groups, home care, and a dedicated maternal mental health units with beds for mothers and their babies.